TTUNEPH2025/GN/docs/IGAN.md

    * Most common pattern of primary glomerular disease world wide
    * Most prevalent in people of East Asian ancestry followed by Caucasians
    * Slowly progressive w/25-30% of patients developing kidney failure w/in 20-25years
-   * IgA deposistion can be found in MCD: if IgA found on kidney biopsy but otherwise consistent w/MCD, patient should be treated with therapy directed towards MCD
    * [Internation IgAN predition tool: designed to predict the risk of a 50% decline in eGFR or ESRD after biopsy](https://qxmd.com/calculate/calculator_499/international-igan-prediction-tool-at-biopsy-adults)
    * Mest-C Score: Risk tool/score provide earlier risk predicition in IgAN